 Any employee of VentureBreak who has a spouse, partner, or other close relationship with an employee of a company that VentureBreak covers is required to disclose the relationship.
 Employees will usually try to avoid personally writing about these companies, but when it cannot be avoided, they will clearly disclose the conflict of interest in the article at hand.

 Our editorial content is written by individuals, and each article represents the opinion or view of its individual author.
-Opinions expressed in content that appears on VentureBreak is the opinion of the writer, and should not be interpreted as an opinion formally approved or endorsed by VentureBreak as a whole.
+Opinions expressed in content that appears on VentureBreak is the opinion of the author, and should not be interpreted as an opinion formally approved or endorsed by VentureBreak as a whole.

 We follow these guidelines in all of our work at VentureBreak because we think this is the best way to conduct our business.
 If you have any questions about our ethics or business practices, feel free to contact us.